Clockwork Neutrinogenesis: Baryogenesis from theory space: Model

+We stress here that consistency with the argument that $H$ and $\Phi$ are localised at different CW sites demands that they do not interact with each other\footnote{In general, a mixing between $H$ and $\Phi$ would have different implications on the cosmological fate of the particles $\chi$ and $\Phi$ than what is discussed here.
+We do not delve into that aspect here as it is not directly germane to matters related to leptogenesis.}.
+Therefore, a typical form of the scalar potential would be\footnote{Probable issues related to domain walls may be mitigated by introducing soft $\mathbb{Z}_2$ breaking terms in the $\Phi$ potential.}, \beq V_{H,\Phi} = m^2_{H}H^2 + m^2_{\Phi}\Phi^2 + \lambda_H \left(H^{\dagger}H \right)^2 + \lambda_{\Phi} \Phi^4. \eeq

 Since $\Phi$ and $\chi$'s couple only feebly with the SM, mediated by the heavy CW fermions, the lightest among them would typically be rendered stable over cosmological timescales.
 With this is mind we discuss in a subsequent section the viability of a dark matter candidate in the model.
-In the minimal setup, however, we find that only a significantly hot dark matter $(\Phi)$ may exist which would, ostensibly, be in conflict with structure formation.
+In the minimal setup, however, we find that only a significantly hot dark matter $(\Phi)$ may exist which would, ostensibly, be in conflict with structure formation in the Universe.
 Thus, it can only constitute a small fraction of the total thermal relic, which is naturally ensured in our scenario for $m_{\chi} \sim m_{\Phi} < \mathcal{O}(1 \, \mbox{MeV}) $.
-This point is further elucidated in a later section .
-As concerns leptogenesis, it suffices to say that the dark sector particles $(\chi \, \mbox{and} \, \Phi)$ are substantially lighter than the CW neutrinos.
+This point is further elucidated in a later section.
+As concerns leptogenesis, it suffices to have the parameters $\lambda_{\chi}$, $\lambda_{\Phi}$ and $m_{\Phi}$ suitably fixed such that the \emph{dark sector} particles $(\chi \, \mbox{and} \, \Phi)$ are substantially lighter than the CW neutrinos.